RF-YVY/CyberLabLog/README.md

 Download exe from releases, place into a folder on your PC.
 Create shortcut to desktop.
 Application when launched will create a database file and folder where the exe is located.
--Please report any bugs.
+- Please report any bugs.
--Future fixes: When customizing columns in view data, your selection/deselection only goes into effect after closing and relaunching application.
+- Future fixes: When customizing columns in view data, your selection/deselection only goes into effect after closing and relaunching application.
 Fix: Have UI view auto refresh on applying.
--Application on launch looks for new updates, manually check in settings view.
+- Application on launch looks for new updates, manually check in settings view.
 If update available, link to github page for new release.
--Recommend to back up data before updating for good practice.
+- Recommend to back up data before updating for good practice.
--**If updating to new version, simply replace the exe where you saved it before, leaving the database folder and file will auto populate application with your previous data.**
+- **If updating to new version, simply replace the exe where you saved it before, leaving the database folder and file will auto populate application with your previous data.**

 # CyberLab Case Tracker